cambridge-ceu/GitHub-matters/README.md

 4. Commit your change.
 Include a commit message describing the correction.
 Please note that if your commit message is not clear, the correction will not be accepted.
 5. Submit a pull request.

+---

 ## Technical guides

    * [GitHub Guides](https://guides.github.com/) including [Hello world!](https://guides.github.com/activities/hello-world/).
    * [git-scm documentation](https://git-scm.com/doc) including [Reference](https://git-scm.com/docs/).
    * [awesome-GitHub](https://github.com/Kikobeats/awesome-github)

+CAUTION -- there are issues under cardio on GitHub synchronisation so it is appropriate to use `git pull` but not `git push` which can replace files on the server with empty ones for no reasons.
+Sometimes it is necessary to disable the pop-up window as described in [NOTES.md](NOTES.md).

 ## Policies